ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 ## File locations.

 Before one starts, it is useful to take a look at `ecoscape_utilities.BirdRun`.
-That class defined the local
 That file describes the location of every input and output.
 There:

 * A bird name is its English name, such as "Acorn Woodpecker".
 * A bird nickname is its eBird API nickname, such as "acowoo".
 The birds we have are:
   * `acowoo`: Acorn Woodpecker
-  * `oaktit308`: Oak Titmouse (the `308` is there for historical reasons; it is a variation where terrain type 308, which in California is sparse Oak woodland, is considered as possible habitat for the Oak Titmouse).
   * `stejay`: This is the Steller Jay.
 * `run_name` is the name of one of the runs we did for the paper.
-We did three main runs:
+You can find the results in <bird_nickname>`/Output/`<run_name> .
+We did the following runs:
-  * `Jun8`: This run produced all the data used for validation.
-The run computed connectivity layers for many combinations of gap crossing and dispersal distances.
-To save time, no flow layer was produced.
+  * `Paper`: This run produced all the data used for the sensitivity analysis.
+We run 400 simulations for every gap_crossing and num_spreads parameters.
+  * `Gradient`: These were the runs for generating connectivity and flow used in the main figure for California; the simulations were run 2000 times to guarantee superior accuracy.
+  * `Paper10000`: These were the runs done for generating the sightings to connectivity graphs in the paper.
+We performed 10000 simulations to have as accurate as possible results for the paper figures.
-  * `Jun9-gradient`: This run produced flow layers.
-We used the flow layer for Acorn Woodpecker for the figure in the paper.
+  * `Timing`: This is the run we used to analyze the runtime of the method.
-  * `Aug24-timing`: This run was used simply to obtain accurate measurements of running time and result variance.
+  * `Precision`: This is the run we did to analyze the standard deviation of the connectivity and flow.

 The input files are the following, where `{bird}` is the bird nickname.
 All of these file names are relative to a root directory, which can be specified in the code: